On polygon numbers of circle graphs and distance hereditary graphs: Introduction and Preliminaries

+The graphs that we consider are finite and simple, and undirected unless stated otherwise.
+When the vertex and edge sets of a graph $G$ are not explicitly named, we refer to them as $V(G)$ and $E(G)$, respectively.
+Let $G=(V,E)$ be a graph.
+The subgraph of $G$ induced by $W \subseteq V$ is denoted $G[W]$.
+For $v \in V$, the {\em neighbourhood} of $v$ is $N_G(v) = \{ w ~|~ vw \in E \}$, the {\em closed neighbourhood} of $v$ is $N_G[v] = N(v) \cup \{v\}$, and the {\em degree} of $v$ is denoted $d_G(v)$.
+The neighbourhood of a subset $W$ of $V$ is $N_G(W)= \{ v \in V - W ~|~ wv \in E \mbox{ for some } w \in W \}$.
+The subscript $G$ may be omitted when the context is clear.
 We use $G - V'$ and $G - E'$ as shorthand for the subgraph of $G$ induced by $V - V'$, and the graph $(V, E - E')$, respectively.
-A {\em cut vertex} of a connected graph $G$ is a vertex $v$ such that $G - \{v\}$ is disconnected.

-For graph $G$, $\alpha(G)$ is the size of a maximum independent set and $\kappa(G)$ is the size of a minimum clique cover.
-It is always the case that $\alpha(G) \le \kappa(G)$.
-Using the notation of \cite{aster}, a set $A \subseteq V$ is called an {\em asteroidal set} if for every vertex $a \in A$, there is a path between each pair of vertices $x, y \in A \setminus \{a\}$ in $G - N[a]$.
+A vertex of degree one is called a {\em leaf}.
+The chordless cycle on $n$ vertices and the clique on $n$ vertices are denoted by $C_n$ and $K_n$ respectively.
+The size of a maximum independent set is denoted $\alpha(G)$ and the size of a minimum clique cover is denoted $\kappa(G)$.
+Using the notation of \cite{aster}, a set $A \subseteq V$ is called an {\em asteroidal set} if for every vertex $a \in A$, there is a path between each pair of vertices $x, y \in A - \{a\}$ in $G - N[a]$.
 The {\em asteroidal number}, denoted $an(G)$, of $G$ is the cardinality of a maximum asteroidal set of $G$.
 An {\em asteroidal triple} (or {\em AT}) is an asteroidal set of size three.

-A graph is called {\em AT-free} if it has no asteroidal triple or equivalently if its asteroidal number is at most two.
-A graph is a {\em comparability graph} if its edges can be transitively oriented, and a {\em cocomparability graph} if its complement is a comparability graph.
+A graph is called {\em AT-free} if it has no asteroidal triple.
+A graph is a {\em comparability graph} if its edges can be transitively oriented, and a {\em cocomparability graph} if it is the complement of a comparability graph.
 A graph $G$ is a {\em distance hereditary graph} if, for every connected induced subgraph $H$ of $G$, the distance between each pair of vertices of $H$ is the same in $H$ as it is in $G$.
-We refer the reader to \cite{GraphClasses} for more information about graph classes.
+We refer the reader to \cite{GraphClasses} for more information about these graph classes.

-The {\em intersection graph} of a finite collection of sets is the graph containing one vertex for each set in which two vertices are joined by an edge if and only if the intersection of the corresponding sets is not empty.
+The {\em intersection graph} of a finite collection of sets is the graph containing one vertex for each set, such that two vertices are joined by an edge if and only if the intersection of the corresponding sets is not empty.